 Given that acetazolamide decreases the clearance of ammonia, patients who have impaired liver function or liver disease should not use acetazolamide.
 Usage may precipitate the development of hepatic encephalopathy.

 Acetazolamide can induce electrolyte abnormalities.
 As such, those with hypokalemia or hyponatremia should not use it.
-Similarly, it can decrease kidney function and should be avoided by anyone with kidney disease or decreased kidney function.
+Similarly, it can decrease kidney function, and clinicians should avoid using it with anyone with kidney disease or decreased kidney function.

 Patients with hyperchloremic acidosis should not use acetazolamide.